akashkb-a01/InfoSec101/Assignments/bandit13.md

 ## List of Commands Used
 ```
 ls   - list files in a directory
 ssh  - OpenSSH SSH client (remote login program)
 cat  - concatenate files and print on the standard output
+exit - To close the connection to ssh server

 ```